 This training is for mental health providers, allied professionals and clergy, students and interns, family clinic staff, professors/teachers of couples therapy, researchers in the social sciences, and employee assistance professionals.
 Completion of Level 1 Training is required.

 What is included in the price?

-- 500+ page Level 2 Clinical Training Manual
+- 500+ page digital Level 2 Clinical Training Manual

 - Gottman Method Couples Therapy Level 2 Training Certificate of Completion

 - Up to 20 CE Hours